I was born and raised in a little town in Shizuoka, Japan. I had started showing interest and skill in arts & crafts at a young age.

 I never created my own prints outside of school.

 At age 18 after finishing high school, I moved to New York City.
 I studied dance at Broadway Dance Center for a while, moved to Seattle to attend a community college, then decided to study graphic design back in NYC.
 After 3 years in Graphic Design major at Fashion Institute of Technology (The State University of New York), I left FIT with an Associate Degree.
 My first job was at a streetwear brand Triple 5 Soul as a womenswear graphic designer, which was the beginning of my career in the fashion industry.

 Over the course of about 15 years, I have worked as a full-time and freelance graphic designer for many brands such as Zoo York (NY & Australia), Burton Snowboards, Nike ACG, Victoria's Secret, Calvin Klein Jeans, DKNY Jeans, Adidas Japan, Aèropostale, Rip Curl, etc. See these works here.

-There is a big gap in my work because I moved to Australia in 2009 and had 2 children.
-Pondering what I really wanted to do with my life, I kept thinking about printmaking that I experimented with at Robert Blackburn Printmaking Workshop and at MOMA back in NYC.
-To me it is a bridge between design, craft, fine art and a bit of science.
+In 2009, I moved to Northern Rivers region of New South Wales, Australia, and had 2 children.
+It definitely was a full-time job to be a mother for a while.
+I had always been interested in printmaking, and I kept thinking about workshops I took at Robert Blackburn Printmaking Workshop (etching) and at MOMA (relief printing) back in NYC.
 But remembering the process of etching and some other printmaking, I really wanted to stay away from toxic and environmentally harmful practices.
 So I came back to woodblock printing which I knew the very basic of from grade 4.
-I have been self-teaching woodblock printing via books, videos and practices.
-I currently live in Northern Rivers region of New South Wales, Australia with two kids.
+I have been self-teaching woodblock printing and other non-toxic, handprinting methods of printmaking via books, videos and practices.
+I am working to make printmaking accessible to all people via Kitchen Printmaking Club, through workshops, classes, and kits.